 - 2 ½ TBS Unsalted Butter , melted

-- Prepare the Walnut Streusel: Place all ingredients, except for melted butter, in a medium bowl and whisk to combine.
-Drizzle in the melted butter and stir with a fork until large and small chunks form.
+- Prepare the streusel: In a medium bowl, whisk together the walnuts, flour, both sugars and ¼ teaspoon salt.
+Drizzle in the melted butter and stir with a fork until both large and small chunks of streusel are formed.
 Set aside.

-- Remove from oven and let cool slightly.
-Dust with confectioner’s sugar.
-Serve with butter and strawberry syrup.
+- Serve: Remove the casserole from the oven and allow to cool slightly.
+Dust with confectioner’s sugar, sprinkle with more berries and drizzle with maple syrup.
+Enjoy!